 Our packing tape is made from renewable resources and is biodegradable.

-100% Compostable (throw these in your compost bin):
+Throw these items in your compost bin:

 - life UNpacked box

 - Paper wrap and sticker around shampoo bar refill